Skip to main content

-The App Listing Form is a document that must be filled out in order to publish a mobile app on the Apple App Store and Google Play.
-This form typically includes details such as the app's name, description, screenshots, and features about your app.
+The App Listing Form is a document that must be filled out to publish a mobile app on the Apple App Store and Google Play.
+This form typically includes details such as the app's name, description, screenshots, and features about your app on the app stores, as shown below.

 Filling it out accurately and effectively is critical for ensuring your app's success on both the App Store and Play Store.
 This guide provides step-by-step instructions and expert tips to help you complete your app listing form like a pro.